Medically reviewed by Drugs.com. Last updated on Jul 2, 2021.

 Treatments for acoustic neuroma include regular monitoring, radiation and surgical removal.

-An acoustic neuroma (schwannoma) is a benign tumor that develops on the balance and hearing nerves leading from your inner ear to the brain.
-These nerves are twined together to form the vestibulocochlear nerve (eighth cranial nerve).
+An acoustic neuroma (vestibular schwannoma) is a benign tumor that develops on the balance (vestibular) and hearing, or auditory (cochlear) nerves leading from your inner ear to the brain, as shown in the top image.
 The pressure on the nerve from the tumor may cause hearing loss and imbalance.
+In some cases, the tumor may grow and affect the cerebellum or other brain tissues, as shown in the magnetic resonance imaging (MRI) scan and illustrations above.

 Common signs and symptoms of acoustic neuroma include: